MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 - **Automatically load additional symbols when needed** will instruct Visual Studio to search for symbols to perform common debug actions, such as stepping, even if the module that you will be stepping to is not in your project or in the modules filter.
-The way that seaching is determined may also be affected by your [Just My Code](just-my-code.md) settings.
+The way that searching is determined may also be affected by your [Just My Code](just-my-code.md) settings.

 If you have selected **Search for all module symbols unless excluded**, then the module filter